 never returning to its former shape

-it appears to others to be the same world
+it appears to others unchanged

-so it’s a secret you keep
+so you keep the secret

-until you can’t any longer
+until you can’t

-a place, flower or song
+a place, a flower or a song

 suddenly it spills out